-Imagine all your company’s trade promotion data is consolidated so that you can see outliers, trends and cause and effect across data sets.
-Imagine how straightforward it would be to improve your business’s strategies, plan promotions, execute new marketing campaigns, and boost sales.
+Imagine all your company’s trade promotion and spend data is consolidated so that you can see outliers, trends and cause and effect across data sets.
+Imagine how straightforward it would be to improve your business’s strategies, effectively plan promotions, execute new marketing campaigns, and boost sales.

 The benefits of data harmonization:

 - Provides a single frame of reference for the organization.